-- People with acute hepatitis should avoid alcohol and any substances that are toxic to the liver, including acetaminophen (Tylenol).
+- People with acute hepatitis should avoid alcohol and drugs that are toxic to the liver, including acetaminophen (Tylenol).

-Over 85% of people with hepatitis A recover within 3 months.
-Nearly all patients get better within 6 months.
+Most people with hepatitis A recover within 3 months.
+Nearly all people get better within 6 months.

 The following tips can help reduce your risk of spreading or catching the virus: